thokall/courses/r_programming/1611/precourse.md

   that offers a more unified interaction with objects and functions under this approach to data analysis.

-# Non-R useful online resources
+# Useful Non-R specific online resources

 - [http://biosupport.se/](http://biosupport.se/)
 - [http://www.biostars.org/](http://www.biostars.org/)